-Going to college is a big commitment.
+Before jumping right in, we have to understand that going to college is a big commitment.

-It is a full-time, full on experience, where you put your current life on hold in the hopes of setting yourself up for a better, brighter life in the not-too-distant future.
+It is a full-time, full-on experience, where you put your current life on hold in the hopes of setting yourself up for a better, brighter life in the not-too-distant future.

-With this commitment comes another: a student loan of impressive proportions and a sign-on-the-dotted line promise that you will pay back the money you’re borrowing now in exchange for a successful career, and it’s no small feat.
+With this commitment comes another: a student loan of impressive proportions and a sign-on-the-dotted-line promise that you will pay back the money you’re borrowing now in exchange for a successful career, and it’s no small feat.

-For that reason, many students line up a side hustle for the time they are at college; a means of living off your earnings and not racking up bigger debts, or saving your earnings to get started paying your loan off as soon as you can.
+For that reason, many students line up a side hustle during the time they are at college; a means of living off your earnings and not racking up bigger debts, or saving your earnings to get started paying your loan off as soon as you can.

 You’re not an expert yet – that’s why you’re at college, right? – but you’ve no doubt got plenty you can offer in exchange for money in the meantime, so your student existence is a little less, well, student-like.